-Run the assessment scores and average customer satisfaction scores of each agent through a correlation engine.
+Run each agent's assessment scores and average customer satisfaction scores through a correlation engine.
 Is there a strong positive correlation between assessment score and customer satisfaction score?
-If not, is it possible that the assessment really isn’t effective at distinguishing more competent agents from less competent agents?
+If not, is it possible that the assessment isn't effective at distinguishing more competent agents from less capable agents?

 4) Predictive Learning Program Analytics

-Can we find any statistical evidence to indicate that individual questions results are good predictors of strong or weak customer service agents?
-Can we use these predictions to fast track the strong performers for promotion or schedule mentoring for the weak performers?
+Can we find any statistical evidence to indicate that individual question results are good predictors of strong or weak customer service agents?
+Can we use these predictions to fast-track the strong performers for promotion or schedule mentoring for the weak performers?

-Now that we’ve covered the basics of learning analytics, we'll explain a learning analytics platform and explore how it differs from a learning management system (LMS) or business intelligence (BI) tool.
+Now that we've covered the basics of learning analytics, we'll explain a learning analytics platform and explore how it differs from a learning management system or BI tool.
 Don't want to miss out?
-Subscribe to Watershed Insights to receive L&D industry updates, helpful advice, and more!

 About the author